IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Environmental Considerations and Personnel Safety

 In areas where high beam currents are transported, a concern is air activation from fast neutrons.
 This is much more of a concern where beam energies are in the GeV range or higher; however, in the interest of complete safety an analysis of air activation in IsoDAR from the 60 MeV protons must be conducted, and mitigation measures proposed to ensure this is not an issue for the Yemilab environment.
 Typical products are light isotopes of carbon, nitrogen and oxygen that all have very short halflives.
 The typical mitigation measure is to transport the air to the outside, and provide long paths where transit times are longer than the activity halflives, so when the air reaches the outside environment these activities have decayed.
 But in our case we wish to make sure that any air-activation products do not reach the Yemilab low-background air supply.

 While mainly the air supply provided to underground areas brings clean air into the area with ventilation shafts or trunks, and allows exhaust air to be pushed back out to the outside through corridors and shafts, the IsoDAR air system should be designed such that the air drawn out of the area is captured and pushed through conduit trunks to the surface, and specifically prevented from circulating through other Yemilab experimental areas.
+In addition, maintaining a differential pressure, so the air inside the IsoDAR area is always at a slightly lower pressure than in the main laboratory, will help ensure that air from the IsoDAR area will not escape to the main Laboratory area.

 One concern of air activation is $^7$Be, which has a long (53 day) half life, and condenses out on surfaces, so is picked up on clothing.
 This is perhaps the principal reason why personnel entering the IsoDAR area after a period of beam running might need to wear disposable clothing, gloves, hairnets, etc. and that these items are disposed of prior to re-entering the main Yemilab area.
 To assess the extent of a potential $^7$Be risk, careful assays need to be performed following the first few sessions of high-power running, at which time appropriate safety and containment strategies can be developed.
 The possibility exists that there will be {\em no} $^7$Be detected.
 However, it is necessary to measure this beforehand, and not risk the consequences of overlooking this potential hazard.